stealjs/steal/docs/steal.md

 ### Add the script tag

-In _myapp.html_, add a script tag that that loads _steal.js_ and points to the [System.main main] entrypoint of your application.
-If main is not provided, [System.main] will be set to _package.json_'s main.
+In _myapp.html_, add a script tag that that loads _steal.js_ and points to the [config.main main] entrypoint of your application.
+If main is not provided, [config.main] will be set to _package.json_'s main.

 ```
 <!-- myapp.html -->